vgisclabs/deltachat-touch/README.md

 git submodule update --init --recursive
 ```

-Build libdeltachat.so for your architecture (`arm64` in this example, could also be `armhf`, or `amd64` if you want to use `clickable desktop`).
+Build libdeltachat.so for your architecture (arm64 in this example, could also be `armhf`, or `amd64` if you want to use `clickable desktop`).
 This will take some time:

 ```
-clickable build --libs deltachat-core-rust --arch arm64
+clickable build --lib deltachat-core-rust --arch arm64
 ```

 ### Buidling libquirc.so.1.2

 Activating/updating the quirc submodule should have already been done by running `git submodule update --init --recursive` for libdeltachat.so above.

-Build libquirc.so.1.2 for your architecture (`arm64` in this example, could also be `armhf`, or `amd64` if you want to use `clickable desktop`):
+Build libquirc.so.1.2 for your architecture (arm64 in this example, could also be `armhf` or `amd64` if you want to use `clickable desktop`):

 ```
-clickable build --libs quirc --arch arm64
+clickable build --lib quirc --arch arm64
 ```